Working together to mitigate the impacts of invasive non-native marine species.

 SEFINS (Safeguarding the Environment From Invasive Non-native Species) is a project that brings together experts from across Europe to focus on invasive species in estuaries.
 Led by the Norfolk Non-Native Species Initiative (NNNSI) and Norfolk County Council, the project worked with The Wash and North Norfolk Marine Partnership, Eastern Inshore Fisheries and Conservation Authority and Cefas to bring cutting-edge invasive species science to The Wash.
 Here are two examples of collaborative research projects undertaken by SEFINS:

-Mnemiopsis leidyi AKA sea walnut is native to the Americas.
+Project 1: Mnemiopsis leidyi AKA the sea walnut is native to the Americas.
 It spreads rapidly and competes with fish larvae for food, disrupting ecosystems and potentially causing the collapse of fish stocks.
 It has already invaded the coast of northern France and scientists predicted that The Wash estuary could be next.
 However, its small size (7-12 cm) makes it difficult to detect by visual surveys.
 A new technique has been used to look for small or hard-to-find organisms.
 It can confirm the presence of a species by detecting its DNA in a water sample.
 The SEFINS team adapted this method for use in seawater and used it to look for Mnemiopsis leidyi.
 Water samples from 2010-2013 were negative but in 2014 all samples tested positive – the first time this species was detected in UK waters.

-This new information will help to limit the impact of invasive species in The Wash and North Norfolk Coast Marine Protected Areas and further afield.
-This data will improve the way invasive species are managed in estuaries across Europe, helping to identify the risks and allow development of new and improved management options to safeguard our environment and economy.
+Such data will improve the way invasive species are managed in estuaries across Europe, helping to identify the risks and allow development of new and improved management options to safeguard our environment and economy.

 Promoting an understanding and appreciation of Norfolk's natural beauty and the importance of local sustainable development.
 Image credit, C. Knights More